ccb-hms/ontology-mapper/README.md

 # *text2term* ontology mapper
-A tool for mapping free-text descriptions of (biomedical) entities to controlled terms in an ontology.
+A tool for mapping free-text descriptions of (biomedical) entities to controlled terms in ontologies.

 ## Installation
 Install package using **pip**: